Designing a Large Kitchen Island

 Just imagine the large square island again...you or someone in your household will need very long arms to reach to the center point of it!

-3. Aesthetically speaking, an over-sized island will often look like a dance floor in the middle of your kitchen.
+3. Aesthetically speaking, an ultra large kitchen island will often look like a dance floor in the middle of your room.

 4. If I have failed to convince you on all other points, then consider this… granite, marble, and other natural stone slabs have size limitations.